-The natural self-isolated paradise of the Maldives is home to various islands that dazzle with sugar-white sand and swaying palm-fringed coral lagoons that are fascinating and unique thanks to the One Island, One Resort concept.
+The naturally self-isolated paradise of the Maldives is home to various islands that dazzle with sugar-white sand and swaying palm-fringed coral lagoons that are fascinating and unique thanks to the One Island, One Resort concept.

 The Maldives has some of the finest resorts in the world, each located individually on one of several hundreds of coral islands and naturally distanced from cities and crowds.
 The islands are beautiful, natural, exotic and offer a sense of serenity and adventure.